taritom/bn-api/README.md

 # Configuring the local development environment

-This code inter-operates with code in several other repositories.
 To simplify the management of your local environment, we've created the [Big Neon repository](https://github.com/big-neon/bigneon) that uses [Docker](https://docker.org) to set up and configure your local development environment.